Alligator Meat Cost

 Alligator meat is a delicacy to some and not so much for others.
 Those who enjoy eating alligators say that it’s lower in fat, cholesterol, and calories than chicken; but because there are few breeders available of this animal (alligators must be caught from the wild), they can be found in dishes very rarely.

 Alligator meat is a delicacy that can be grilled, fried, or prepared in other ways.
-It has many uses and can even find its way in Cajun dishes such as gumbo and jambalaya.
+It has many uses and can even find its way into Cajun dishes such as gumbo and jambalaya.

 How much does alligator meat cost per pound?